 This Prison Where I Live

-Produced with Rex Entertainment and Yo Man Media, BAFTA award-winning director Rex Bloomstein’s feature documentary, which campaigned for the release of Zarganar, Burma’s leading comedian, who was jailed for 35 years by the military dictatorship in 2008.
+Produced with Rex Entertainment and Yo Man Media, BAFTA award-winning director Rex Bloomstein’s feature length documentary highlighted the plight of Burmese comedian and prisoner of conscience, Zarganar, who was jailed for 35 years by the military dictatorship in 2008.

 This is a film about two comedians.

 Maung Thura, better known as Zarganar, is Burma’s greatest living comic.
-Relentlessly victimised by the military junta, in 2008 he was sentenced to 35 years in prison – silenced for his outspoken criticism of the ruling generals.
-Michael Mittermeier, in stark contrast, is free to practise his art of humour and provocation as one of German’s leading stand up comedians.
+Relentlessly victimised by the Burmese military junta, he is now in prison.
+Michael Mittermeier, in stark contrast, is free to practise his art of humour and provocation as one of Germany’s leading stand up comedians.

 Two men joined by comedy and separated by repression.

-The genesis of this film begins in 2007, when Zarganar agreed to be interviewed by documentary filmmaker, Rex Bloomstein, despite being banned from all forms of artistic activity and talking to foreign media.
-Over two days Bloomstein and his team interviewed Zarganar in depth in his flat, and were shown the cinemas that are prevented from screening his films, the bookstalls not allowed to sell his plays or poetry, and the makeshift TV studio where his fellow comedians rehearse on a stage that he is forbidden to tread.
+The genesis of this film begins in 2007, when Zarganar had agreed to be interviewed by the British documentary filmmaker, Rex Bloomstein, despite being banned from all forms of artistic activity and from talking to foreign media.
+Over two days our team interviewed Zarganar in depth in his flat, showed the cinemas that are prevented from screening his films, the bookstalls not allowed to sell his plays or poetry, and the makeshift TV studio where his fellow comedians rehearse on a stage that he himself is forbidden to tread.
 Footage which had never been seen or broadcast before.

-This Prison Where I Live is a feature documentary and is the story of Michael’s exploration into the personality, the motivation and the talent of a man who describes himself as the ‘loudspeaker’ for his people.
+THIS PRISON WHERE I LIVE is a feature documentary and is the story of Michael’s exploration into the personality, the motivation and the talent of the man who describes himself as the ‘loudspeaker’ for his people.